optimatorlab/mFSTSP/README.md

 3) The problems folder also contains four CSV files, that have the information on UAV specifications.
 Depending on the CSV file we choose (between 101, 102, 103, and 104) to solve a problem instance, we select a set of UAVs with particular speed and range.
 The appropriate CSV file can be chosen through the command line argument, which is described in **RUNNING THE SCRIPT** section.

+    * 101: High speed, low range
+    * 102: High speed, high range
+    * 103: Low speed, low range
+    * 104: Low speed, high range

+4) The package contains a file called 'InstanceInfo.csv' which has the following information: For each problem instance, the number of customers nodes in it, and whether that instance is of Buffalo or Seattle.

 ### RUNNING THE SCRIPT: